pablisch/project-setup-how-to/ruby_with_rspec.md

-# Most basic Ruby project setup
+# Ruby with RSpec project setup

-This is for a Ruby repo without RSpec
+This is for a Ruby repo with RSpec

 ```
 # create project directory